-Bamboo Island (known as Ko Mai Phai in Thai) is located approximately 3 miles/5km off the northern tip of Koh Phi Phi Don.
-This tiny island has little in common with its Phi Phi archipelago sisters.
-Here, no high rocky cliffs, but a flat island covered by lush vegetation and entirely surrounded by a strip of white sand.
-Bamboo Island offers a good snorkeling along the coral reef, from 50 meters off the beach.
-If the reef is partially damaged, you can still observe a varied underwater life, including the ocellaris clownfish, best known as “Nemo”.
+Bamboo Island (also known as Ko Mai Phai) is located off the northern tip of Koh Phi Phi Don.
+This tiny island has little in common with the other Phi Phi islands.
+Here, no high rocky cliffs, but a flat island covered by jungle and entirely surrounded by a strip of white sand.
+If the reef is partially damaged, you can still spot bustling sea life, including the ocellaris clownfish.

-Bamboo Island is mainly accessible from Ko Phi Phi Don, in approximately 45 to 60 minutes by longtail boat.
-You will have no trouble finding a trip organizer, since a visit on Bamboo Island is included in almost all day tours from Ko Phi Phi.
-Most day and half-day excursions include stops at other snorkeling spots, especially Maya Bay and Monkey Beach.
-The half day excursion (including a meal and refreshments) costs on average 1500 baht per person from Ko Phi Phi.
-Please note that you’ll have to pay a 400 baht entrance fee to the National Park to visit the island.
+Bamboo Island is easily accessible from Ko Phi Phi Don, in approximately 45 to 60 minutes by longtail boat.
+Bamboo Island is included in many day tours offered from Ko Phi Phi.
+Most day and half-day tours stop at other snorkeling spots, including Maya Bay and Monkey Beach.

-The trip organizer will take you to the sandy beach, and you can enter the water at any point.
-Watch out for the many boats sailing in the area (make your presence visible).
+The boat will drop you on the sandy beach, and you can enter the water at any point.
+Watch out for the boat traffic.

-The area to explore covers the 30 to 100 meters wide coral reefs located along the beach, north and south of the mooring area.
+The recommended snorkeling area comprises the coral reefs fringing the beach, to the north and the south of the mooring area.

-Bamboo Island is very popular with tours, which pour their share of tourists on the beach every day.
-Watch out for boats that come and go on this site when you are in the water.
+Bamboo Island is very popular with tours.
+Watch out for boats that come and go to the beach when you are in the water.